alexwennerberg/nanomail/spec.md

 Handling spam
 -------------

-no one will use this, so no worries about spam.
-If they do, consider a server allowlist or blocklist (like how fediverse handles these things)
+No one will use this, so no worries about spam.
+If they do, consider a server allowlist or blocklist (like how fediverse handles these things).
+Nanomail is a "human-scale" technology: if your server becomes large enough that you cannot adequately moderate it, you should cap signups.
+Encourage self-hosting and single-user or few-user instances.

-server administrators should reserve postmaster@[host] to respond to any problems
+Server administrators should reserve postmaster@[host] to respond to any problems or abuse